chickooooo/technical-notes/kafka.md

 #### Replication

+- Partition replication ensures durability and fault tolerance.
-- Each partition has multiple replicas across brokers.
+- Each partition has multiple replicas placed across brokers.
 - One broker hosts the leader replica (handles read/write) and others host follower replica (for fault tolerance).
+- A typical Kafka setup contains 1 leader partition and it's 2 replicas.

+Key points:
+- Kafka keeps track of **In-sync replicas (ICR)**.
+These replicas are fully caught up with the leader.
+- If the leader fails, one of the in-sync replicas become the new leader.

 <br>
 <br>

 #### Broker

-- A broker is just a Kafka server that stores and serves messages.
+- A broker is a Kafka server that stores and serves messages.
 - It receives messages from the producers and makes them available to the consumers.
 - Messages are presisted on the disk and replicated for fault tolerance.

+Broker-partition behaviour:
+- Each broker handles a subset of partitions for one or more topics.
+- One broker acts as the leader for each partition, and others brokers act as followers (hold replicas of that partition).

+Leader–Follower architecture:
+- Leader: Handles all reads and writes for that partition.
+- Followers: Replicate (copies) the leader’s data for redundancy.
+- If a leader fails, one of the followers is automatically promoted.

 <br>
 <br>

 #### Cluster

-- A cluster is a collection of one or more kafka brokers.
+- A cluster is a collection of one or more Kafka brokers.
-- Multiple brokers are used for scalability and fault tolerance.
+- Typically a cluster contains 3+ brokers for scalability and fault tolerance.

 <br>
 <br>

 #### ZooKeeper / Kafka Raft (KRaft)

+- Modern Kafka (v2.8+) uses KRaft mode, Kafka’s own built-in consensus layer.
-- Manages cluster metadata and leader election.
+- KRaft manages cluster metadata, leader election and configurations.
-- Keeps track of brokers, topics, partitions and their leaders.
+- It also keeps track of brokers, topics, partitions and their leaders.
-- Ensures fault tolerance.

 <br>
 <br>